2026 NCAA Tournament bracket: Sweet 16 predictions, March Madness second-chance picks by proven model

 Top 2026 March Madness Sweet 16 picks

 One of the Sweet 16 picks from the model: No. 2 UConn defeats No. 3 Michigan State in the East Region, despite the Huskies dropping their last two meetings versus the Spartans.
-UConn has won both of its 2026 March Madness games by 10-plus points, making it the only in its region which can make that claim.
-UConn has balance offensively, with five players averaging in double-figures, and defends exceptionally well in key areas.
-Dan Hurley's squad led the Big East in blocks, field goal percentage allowed and 3-point defense.
+UConn is knocking on the door of the Elite 8 despite getting just 2 points in the entire tourney from All-Big East First-Team selection Silas Demary Jr. He was hurt in the Big East Tournament and missed the March Madness opener, as another week of rest will certainly benefit him and make UConn even more deadly on both ends of the court as Demary led the Big East in assists and made the conference's All-Defensive Team.

-MSU is somewhat similar to UConn in style of play, including a preferred slower tempo, but the Spartans have notable deficiencies.
-The Spartans don't necessarily possess a swarming defense, as they rank 61st out of 68 NCAA tourney teams in forcing turnovers.
-Not creative extra offensive possessions is then compounded by the fact that just six tournament teams allow more made 3-pointers than the Spartans.
-Michigan State has holes that UConn can exploit as SportsLine's model calls for Connecticut to win this Sweet 16 matchup in 63% of simulations.
+Speaking of defense, that is sometimes lacking for Tom Izzo's bunch as the Spartans force just 10 turnovers per game.
+That ranks 319th out of 365 D1 teams, and UConn is a team which excels with extra possessions on offense.
+The Huskies are 17-2 when they commit 10 or fewer turnovers, and even have a 24-2 mark when committing up to 13 turnovers in a game.
+UConn defeated MSU when these teams last met in the NCAA Tournament in 2014, and the model sees the same happening a dozen years later.
 You can see the model's 2026 NCAA bracket picks here.

 How to make 2026 NCAA bracket predictions